 Financial activities internal control certification is mandatory only for the internal control officer and their staff.

 No exemptions are possible.

-However, a grandfather clause does apply for staff who have been in post in Monaco continuously for over five years ont the date of entry into force of Sovereign Ordinance N°9.737.
+However, a grandfather clause does apply for staff who have been in post in Monaco continuously for over five years on the date of entry into force of Sovereign Ordinance N°9.737 (11 February 2023).